· 3 min read

 Preparing for the Touro University Nevada College of Osteopathic Medicine interview

-• Faculty/Student Interviews: Focus on holistic care and preventive medicine.
-Example: “How would you address food insecurity in a diabetic patient from North Las Vegas?”
+• Traditional one-on-one interviews: Expect discussions with faculty and student interviewers that center on holistic care and preventive medicine.
+Example prompt: “How would you address food insecurity in a diabetic patient from North Las Vegas?”

 • “A patient refuses vaccines due to distrust of pharmaceuticals.
 How do you respond using osteopathic principles?”